 - Simple Disruption: Just knocking pollen grains around inside a single flower may lead to successful pollination.
 When a hummingbird nudges a flower with its bill or creates a breeze with its wings, that disruption may be enough to pollinate the flower.

 - Bill Transfer: Pollen is sticky and can easily adhere to a hummingbird's bill as it sips nectar from a flower.
 When the bird visits a different flower, that pollen is transferred to a new bloom for pollination.

-- Head Transfer: Very deep blooms often have long stamens and tall anthers, the parts of a flower that contain the pollen.
+- Head Transfer: Very deep blooms often have long stamens and tall anthers, which are the parts of a flower that contain the pollen.
 When a hummingbird inadvertently brushes against the anther, the pollen may stick to the bird's head to be transferred to the next bloom the bird visits.